Logistics in retail: what is it?

 As such, one of the key roles of a logistics manager is to think ahead to the upcoming supply and demand for different products, making plans to ensure products are where they are meant to be at the right time and at the right cost.
 Logistics requires decision making and good coordination with those in the different areas of the supply chain as well as with others in the wider business.

 As well as making decisions regarding long-term requirements, logistics managers are responsible for the day-to-day planning of the department.
 This could include checking and managing stock levels and storage, making sure targets are being met, and leading and motivating teams.
-Team leadership is particularly important because logistics managers could be dealing with members of different teams, clerks, supervisors, managers, and customers all within the same day.
+Team leadership is particularly important because logistics managers could be dealing with members of different teams, clerks, supervisors, managers and customers all within the same day.
 It isn’t a typical nine-to-five job and logistics professionals have to deal with issues as they arise.
-They are expected to do shift work and might not be able to predict their shifts from week to week.
+They are expected to carry out shift work and might not be able to predict their shifts from week to week.

 Key job roles in logistics